"??"

 sneezing, fatigue and a fever among other things.
 With the winter months and flu season upon us, let?s take a closer look at exercising with a common cold.

-Risk factors for Catching a Cold There is research to support that vigorous exercise can increase your risk and incidence of upper respiratory infections.?This evidence suggests that heavy acute or chronic exercise is related to an increased incidence of upper respiratory tract infections in athletes.6?When an athlete does become ill, their training and performance are limited.
+There is research to support that vigorous exercise can increase your risk and incidence of upper respiratory infections.?This evidence suggests that heavy acute or chronic exercise is related to an increased incidence of upper respiratory tract infections in athletes.6?When an athlete does become ill, their training and performance are limited.
 Many of these research studies were performed in runners, and the data shows that runners who were training higher mileages per week or per year showed increased risk of infections.

 However, moderate exercise may stimulate the immune system in contrast to intense exercise, which may decrease immune function.?This suggests that exercise in moderate amounts is beneficial for the body and the immune system but vigorous and intense training may need to be altered to decrease incidence of illness.